Gwlanbzh/Virtual-File-System/FS-structure.md

 ## 3. The files.

 A file has mo metadata.
-It will be made of nothing else than the data it contains, and will be defined in the directories it is in (see .
+It will be made of nothing else than the data it contains, and will be defined in the directories it is in (see beneath, "Directories").

 ### Directories.